 The bottom line is that the O-1 and H-1B visas provide a great opportunity to live and work in the United States.
 Choosing the right one will depend on your individual circumstances.
 It can be helpful to consult with an immigration attorney who can help you evaluate your options based on your situation.

 Making the right decision can be difficult.
 An experienced immigration attorney can help you determine your next step.
 At Serving Immigrants, Inc., we have the experience and the knowledge to guide you through the process.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.